BIRTH PHOTOGRAPHY FAQ's

 What happens if I have an unexpected cesarean?

 You call me!
 I am on call for you and sometimes the unexpected happens.
-Sometimes I am not allowed in the OR, but I will be there to document the before and after and will give the person going back with you a crash course on my camera and then I will edit it for you.
+Sometimes I am not allowed in the OR (this depends on a lot of factors that we will talk about), but I will be there to document the before and after and will give the person supporting you the opportunity to take my camera in.

 When do we call you to come?
 Have you ever missed a birth and what is your process if that happens?

 This is a great question and one I am asked all the time.
-I ask that I am notified when you feel like you are in early labor- I need at least an hour, preferably two, to get my kids taken care of and me to you.
+I talked a little about this earlier, but I ask that I am notified when you feel like you are in early labor so I can prepare- I need at least two hours, to get my kids taken care of and me to you safely.
+After a first notification I am ready once your birth picks up into active labor.
+This is something we determine together and or with the assistance of your birth workers.